CaiqueAzevedo65/Luxus-Brecho/README.md

-Here’s your README translated to **English** while keeping the same structure, formatting, and emojis:

----

 # Luxus Brechó 🛍️

 Fullstack project for an online thrift store, with **Flask backend**, **React (Vite) frontend**, and a **mobile app in Expo/React Native**.